-At 11:30 a.m. on Tuesday 3rd March, 2009 Marcella is standing in front of the View Port Internet (VPI) Head Office taking a break when she notices a man leaving the View Port Orphanage with a fast long stride and a sour expression on his face.
-Looking up at the orphanage front door, it’s next door to VPI, she sees Stella, the orphanage manager, with an odd look on her face and she appears to be about to cry.
-She walks closer, and calls out, “Stella, come on in and have a hot chocolate.
-You look like you can do with one."
-Nodding, Stella speaks to someone behind her before closing the door and walking over.
+At 11:30 a.m. on Tuesday 3rd March, 2009 Marcella is standing in front of the View Port Internet (VPI) Head Office taking a break when she notices a man leaving the View Port Orphanage with a fast long stride, and a sour expression on his face.
+Looking up at the orphanage front door, it’s next door to VPI, she sees Stella, the orphanage manager, with an odd look on her face, and she appears to be about to cry.
+Marcella walks closer, and calls out, “Stella, come on in, and have a hot chocolate.
+You look like you can do with one.”
+While nodding yes Stella speaks to someone behind her before closing the door, and walking over to VPI.

 Betty knows Stella well, because she spent six years in the orphanage after her parents died in a car accident near here.
-She remembers how strong Stella was in helping her get over her grief and how she watched Stella help the children deal with the recent invasion.
+She remembers how strong Stella was in helping her get over her grief, and how she watched Stella help the children deal with the recent invasion.
 Returning to her desk she wonders what she can do to help.
 Suddenly she smiles, she knows exactly what she can do.
 It’s a standard rule in View Port: ‘If you have a tricky problem talk to Gerry.
 He can fix anything, and if he can’t, no one can.’
-Picking up her phone she hits the speed dial and calls Gerry.
-She often wondered why Gerry’s number is in the business speed dial system; and now she knows, she thinks.
+Picking up her phone she hits the speed dial to call Gerry.
+She often wondered why Gerry’s number is in the business speed dial system, and now she knows - she thinks.

 Stella’s eyes go wider and Betty is a little bit shocked, but she’s a good professional, and she gets on with following the instructions.
-Turning to Stella, he says, “Stella, you’re about to see and hear some things, things you never saw or heard.
+Turning to Stella he says, “Stella, you’re about to see and hear some things, things you never saw or heard.
 Understand?”
-She slowly nods.
-He smiles because he knows he can trust her to keep quiet.
+She slowly nods her head.
+He smiles, because he knows he can trust her to keep quiet.

 A moment later the phone rings, it’s Captain Harding.
 Gerry says, “Hi, David, what bookings do you have for both boats for the period April eleven to nineteen?”
 He listens, and says, “OK, I’ll talk to the VPI people, you ring the rest and tell them I’m pre-empting the bookings.
-As of now that period is reserved for the View Port Orphanage, the boys will sail on Dream Girl and the girls will sail on Sea Dream.
+As of now that period is reserved for the View Port Orphanage, the boys will sail on Dream Girl while the girls will sail on Sea Dream.
 Leave just before dusk on April eleven, return late afternoon of the nineteenth.
-Please prepare suitable itineraries for them, try and organise for them to be out of sight of each other for most of it, but close enough for mutual support and with some joint activities on some of the islands.
+Please prepare suitable itineraries for them, try and organise for them to be out of sight of each other for most of it, but close enough for mutual support, plus some joint activities on some of the islands.
 Thanks.”
 Hanging up, he turns to Marcella, “Please explain to the staff about the change in the arrangements for the staff party.
 I’ll arrange for you to have access to the ballroom at Highcliff.”
-Both ladies go wide-eyed at that statement of intent.
+Both ladies go wide-eyed at that statement.

-He says, “Hi, Steve.
+Gerry says, “Hi, Steve.
 Yes, it’s really me!
 Put Erica on, please.”
 A moment later he’s talking to Erica.
-After explaining the situation, he says, “I know the ballroom is free on April eleven and I’m shifting the VPI staff party to it because I’m kicking them off the Sea Dream so the kids can have it.
+After explaining the situation he says, “I know the ballroom is free on April eleven so I’m shifting the VPI staff party to it because I’m kicking them off the Sea Dream so the kids can have it.
 Please sort out the arrangements at your end so it’ll happen, and fax Marcella at the VPI offices with confirmation.”
 He listens for a while, and hangs up.

 Mr Farly laughs, “Go ahead how you wish, I think you’ll do that, anyway!”